mellowmorgan/La-Journal/README.md

 ## Known bugs
 * Email server for getting new password not set up.
 * HTML/CSS is v ugly on some parts of website; needs tweaking with styling.
+* Need to add feature to delete accounts

 ## Set Up/Installation
 * git clone this repository.